marcantonyw/agoraphobia/src/content/agoraphobia.md

 Some of that will sink in better when you actually experience it.
 But for now, I need you to just buy in.
 If you have any rebuttals to anything in this section, let me know and I'll address it.
 Email is marcantonyw@gmail.com

+Maybe you don't buy it - this wasn't enough to get your mindset where it needs to be.
+I'm going to ask you a question that seems dumber than it is, let me explain:

+**Do you want to get over this?**  What's your favorite part of agoraphobia?
+How does this benefit you?
+Psychological issues often (always?) come with a  [**Secondary Gain**. ](https://www.mentalhealth.com/library/the-benefits-of-suffering-and-the-costs-of-well-being-secondary-gains-and-losses)

+For me, it was not having to do things I don't actually wanna do.
+I never have to pick people up from the airport.
+The airport is only 20 minutes away, but I find it really annoying.
+I do it occasionally, and if someone asks I won't decline - but I enjoy the fact that people are used to not asking me for rides.
+Getting over agoraphobia, really, meant I had no reason to decline an airport pick up.

+Or what about a 10 day work trip?
+That's way too long - I'll do 3 or 4.
+It's just *too much* for me.
+I don't want to handle that, I'm not gonna do that.

+Remember how nice a sick day from school was as a kid?
+It was better to feel a little sick and be able to spend the day playing video games unbothered than it was to feel 100% but have to go to school.
+The same concept applies.

+We're gonna talk a lot about **willingness** in the next section.
+The two main obstacles to **willingness** are thinking you can't handle it & not wanting to do it.
+You have to want to do it.

 # The program

 Now that the mindset bit is covered, let's get into the practical steps.
 While a lot of this is based on legit, validated approaches - this is mostly broscience based on my experience of what works.
-The validated approaches work, but there's a lot of room to customize.
+This is still in line with the validated approaches that work, but is my own recommendation based on my experience.

 ### Begin with the end in mind